awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeIndex.md

 Valid Values:` ATTRIBUTE_FILTER | USER_TOKEN`

  ** [UserGroupResolutionConfiguration](#API_DescribeIndex_ResponseSyntax) **   <a name="Kendra-DescribeIndex-response-UserGroupResolutionConfiguration"></a>
-Shows whether you have enabled the configuration for fetching access levels of groups and users from an AWS Single Sign\-On identity source\.
+Whether you have enabled the configuration for fetching access levels of groups and users from an AWS IAM Identity Center \(successor to AWS Single Sign\-On\) identity source\.
 Type: [UserGroupResolutionConfiguration](API_UserGroupResolutionConfiguration.md) object

  ** [UserTokenConfigurations](#API_DescribeIndex_ResponseSyntax) **   <a name="Kendra-DescribeIndex-response-UserTokenConfigurations"></a>